Yixin-Shen-1218/TED_Culture_Visualizer/README.md

 Note that we refined rotations for some joints due to the articulation differences between the rigged skeleton and synthesized skeleton by the gesture generation model.
-It followed https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context.
+It followed https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context and do some modification for the TED-Culture dataset.